DamnWidget/SublimePySide/README.markdown

 * Open ui files with Qt Designer if installed (and it's path is configured)
 * Create new UI files for Qt Designer and open it automatically

+#### Qt Linguist and friends

+* Open Qt Linguist from Sublime Text
+* Open TS files that we have already open in Sublime Text with Qt Linguist (it only works with TS or QM files)

 #### Other Tools

 * Open QDBusViewer from Sublime Text